Mission 13 · Stage 2

 Read switch position

-digitalRead works the same — but the switch stays LOW or HIGH until you move it.
+It reads the switch the same way as a button — but the switch stays put until you move it.

 bool active = (digitalRead(SWITCH_PIN) == LOW);